-is a sonic artist based between London (UK) and New York City (USA).
+is an artist based between Berlin (DE) and New York City (US).
 Alongside Only Child, he runs the event series and record label Club Night Club.

 Gaining notoriety through early excursions on UK labels such as Well Street Records and Oscilla Sound.
 Since his 2018 debut for Darwin’s Spe:c imprint, his consistent stream of productions chart an evolving course, indicative of an artist carving their own niche.
 His debut album ‘Residuum’ was released in 2021 by Youth.